max423/MIRCV-Search-Engine/README.md

 The results are displayed both from the terminal and saved in `src/main/java/en/unipi/di/aide/mircv/resources/evaluation.txt`

-The evaluation results using a standard collection TREC DL 2020 queries and TREC DL 2020 qrels.
+The evaluation results were obtained using a standard collection TREC DL 2020 queries and TREC DL 2020 qrels.